10% initiative and indirect counter-proposal

 Per capita healthcare costs continue to rise at rates that by far outstrip the cost of living and wage growth.
-Health insurer's premiums rise at the same rate, as premiums must always cover costs.
-CSS agrees with the initiative in the sense that this tendency is causing many households – especially middle-income families – to experience financial difficulties.
-For CSS, a worrying situation.
+Health insurance premiums rise at the same rate, as premiums must always cover costs.
+CSS sees this tendency, which is causing many households – especially middle-income families – to experience financial difficulties, as a matter of concern.

-However, reforms in the health sector, which have an impact not only on the financing side but also on the cost side, remain necessary.
-Even though CSS believes the indirect counter-proposal to be a step in the right direction, it is especially important to also curb healthcare costs and thus relieve the burden placed on the insured persons.
-This is the aim of the current reforms.
+Reforms in the healthcare sector, which have an impact not only on the financing side but also on the cost side, remain necessary.
+Therefore, in addition to implementing the indirect counter-proposal, it is especially important to curb healthcare costs and thus relieve the burden placed on the insured persons, as is the aim of the current reforms (e.g. implementation of uniform financing, outpatient medical tariff, medication prices).

 Your health partner